PabloAA007/Supervised-Learning-Credit-Risk-Classification-Challenge/Report.md

 This analysis's goal was to evaluate credit risk using machine learning methods.
 Owing to the vast majority of risk-free loans compared to healthy loans, credit risk is fundamentally an imbalanced classification problem.
 Developing a model that determines the creditworthiness of borrowers using past lending data from a lending services provider.

-Whether a loan is high risk or low risk indicating by the target variable "loan_status."
-The imbalance in the dataset highlighting by the initial analysis of the target variable using the 'value_counts' function, which showed that there were much more low-risk loans than high-risk loans.
+Whether a loan is a high risk or low risk is indicated by the target variable "loan_status."
+The imbalance in the dataset highlighting by the initial analysis of the target variable using the `value_counts` function, which showed that there were many more low-risk loans than high-risk loans.

-There were several steps in the machine learning process:
+There were several steps in the machine-learning process:

 1. **Data Split**: We first divide the data into features (represented by "X") and the intended variable (represented by "y").
 2. **Train-Test Split**: We then divided these into datasets for training and testing.
-3. **Model Training and Evaluation (Original Data)**: Using the original data, we trained a Logistic Regression model and assessed its performance using a number of measures, such as accuracy, precision, recall, and F1 score.
+3. **Model Training and Evaluation (Original Data)**: Using the original data, we trained a Logistic Regression model and assessed its performance using several measures, such as accuracy, precision, recall, and F1 score.
 4. **Resampling**: To resolve the class imbalance in the dataset, we subsequently used the 'RandomOverSampler' module from the imbalanced-learn toolkit.
 5. **Model Training and Evaluation (Resampled Data)**: Using this oversampled data, we trained a new Logistic Regression model and assessed its performance.